LambdaLabs/docsy-lambda-docs/content/en/linux/upgrade-ubuntu-and-lambda-stack.md

 ---
-title: "Upgrade Ubuntu and Lambda Stack"
+title: "How do I upgrade Ubuntu and Lambda Stack?"
 type: docs
 tags:
 - Ubuntu